What to expect at Apple's first product event this year - ExBulletin

 The new version works with Apple’s faster A15 Bionic chip, features an updated camera that shoots 4K video, and is expected to be able to drop the classic notch, usually at the top.
 However, by providing customers with access to faster wireless networks at a more affordable price, what could be the ultimate attraction for customers is the expected 5G capabilities.
 At least that might be Apple’s hope.

 Anthony Scarsella, an analyst at market research firm IDC, said: “It happens that most new devices on the market are 5G capable.
-It’s a supply-side impetus.”
+It’s like a supply-side push.”

-But he believes the expected $ 399 price (same as the current iPhone SE) will appeal not only to first-time buyers, but also to those looking to switch from Android and those who prefer smaller screens.
-I have.
+But he believes the $ 399 expected price, the same as the current iPhone SE, will appeal not only to first-time buyers, but also to those looking to switch from Android and those who prefer smaller screens.

 5G iPad Air